Vaccine passports during the COVID-19 pandemic: Ethical and social issues

-People who are privileged to receive the vaccination will have gained access to going back to normal life while low-income populations will remain disproportionately low on vaccinations which hinders their ability to participate in non-essential activities.
+People who were privileged to receive the vaccination gained access to going back to normal life while low-income populations remained disproportionately low on vaccinations which hindered their ability to participate in non-essential activities.

-Due to the imbalance in the distribution of vaccines in the developing world, there are concerns about the inequity of vaccine passports for travellers.
+Due to the imbalance in the distribution of vaccines in the developing world, there were concerns about the inequity of vaccine passports for travellers.
 On 15 April 2021, the World Health Organization's emergency committee opposed vaccination passports, saying, "States parties are strongly encouraged to acknowledge the potential for requirements of proof of vaccination to deepen inequities and promote differential freedom of movement".

-However, many countries may increasingly consider the vaccination status of travellers when deciding to allow them entry or whether to require them to quarantine.
 "Some sort of vaccine certificate will be important" to reboot travel and tourism, according to Dr. David Nabarro, special envoy on COVID-19 for the WHO, in February 2021.

 In March 2021, Bernardo Mariano, the WHO's Director of Digital Health and Innovation, said that "We don't approve the fact that a vaccination passport should be a condition for travel."
-Lawmakers in several US states are also considering legislation to prohibit COVID-19 vaccination passports.
+Lawmakers in several US states also considered legislation to prohibit COVID-19 vaccination passports.

-Ethical concerns about vaccine passports have been raised by Human Rights Watch (HRW).
-According to HRW, requiring vaccine passports for work or travel could force people into taking tests or risk losing their jobs, create a perverse incentive for people to intentionally infect themselves to acquire immunity certificates, and risk creating a black market of forged or otherwise falsified vaccine cards.

-By restricting social, civic, and economic activities, vaccine passports may "compound existing gender, race, ethnicity, and nationality inequities."
-Immunity certificates also face privacy and human rights concerns.
+Ethical concerns about vaccine passports were also raised by the Human Rights Watch (HRW).
+According to HRW, requiring vaccine passports for work or travel would force people into taking tests or risk losing their jobs, create a perverse incentive for people to intentionally infect themselves to acquire immunity certificates, and risk creating a black market of forged or otherwise falsified vaccine cards.
+By restricting social, civic, and economic activities, it was feared vaccine passports may "compound existing gender, race, ethnicity, and nationality inequities."
+Immunity certificates also faced privacy and human rights concerns.